John Campbell: Poulton, poverty and the real way to get tough on crime

 “I’m in despair," said Susan St John, when I called her on Thursday afternoon.

-Associate Professor Susan St John is an economist, a lecturer at the University of Auckland, and a founding member of the Child Poverty Action Group (CPAG), for whom she’s spokesperson on economics.
+The economist is an associate professor at the University of Auckland, and a founding member of the Child Poverty Action Group (CPAG), for whom she’s spokesperson on economics.

 I realised, as I talked to her, that all the questions I was asking I had asked CPAG many times before.
 And that all the answers she was giving me her friend and colleague, Professor Innes Asher, had given me many times before.